What Consumers Need To Know With New GST Rate From 1 Jan 2024

 July 20

 The GST Council states that if an item is sold loose without being packaged or labeled, it is not subject to GST.
-The GST Council, not any one member, makes the final decision.
-The decision-making process is explained in 14 tweets.
+Furthermore, the GST Council, not any one member, makes the final decision.
+To elaborate, the decision-making process is explained in 14 tweets.

 Items Probably to Be Introduced at GST Slab Rates

 To incorporate a few additional products into the GST system, the government is considering implementing some new strategies.
-The Finance Minister made a similar suggestion, stating that the government might lower the tax rates on some goods and add other things under the GST.
+In addition, the Finance Minister made a similar suggestion, stating that the government might lower the tax rates on some goods and add other things under the GST.

 Impact of GST on the Indian Economy